posted October 18, 2019

 When smoking beef short ribs, you can expect it to take anywhere from 7-8 hours for them to fully cook.
 Keep in mind this time can vary depending on the thickness of the meat on your ribs, as well as how consistent the temperature is on your smoker.

-Total time from start to finish is around 8-9 hours (preheating smoker and resting time included with cook time), so expect these ribs to be a nice Saturday or Sunday project.
+Total time from start to finish for these beef short ribs is around 8-9 hours (preheating smoker and resting time included with cook time), so expect these ribs to be a nice Saturday or Sunday project.

 Scroll to the next section for my recommendation about the prime internal temperature for smoked beef short ribs, and keep this in mind as you prepare to make these.